 3. Mulan (1998)

 When the Emperor of China wanted all the men in his kingdom to join his army so that they could unitedly defend their people from the barbaric Huns and the unsympathetic leader Shan Yu, petite Fa Mulan rose to the occasion, dressed as a man to replace her ailing father.
-Disney’s ‘Mulan’ adapted the legendary Chinese girl Hua Mulan’s story into an animated film and we must say that the crossdresser girl’s mannerisms and the folktale were truly on point, despite the film being targeted for younger audiences.
+Disney’s ‘Mulan’ adapted the legendary Chinese girl Hua Mulan’s story into an animated film, and we must say that the crossdresser girl’s mannerisms and the folktale were truly on point, despite the film being targeted at younger audiences.